Dd1235/LearnAI/mini_projects/Siamese_Network_Omniglot/README.md

 velocity = μ·v - η·grad, then w = w + velocity

+## Other stuff

-Each network - maximum 20o epochs, monitored one-shot  alidation error on a set of 320 one-shot learning tasks generated randomly
+Each network - maximum 20 epochs, monitored one-shot  validation error on a set of 320 one-shot learning tasks generated randomly

 Early stopping: if validation error did not decrease for 20 epochs, stopped and used the parameters of the model at teh best epoch according to one-shot validation error.